aseriousbiz/abbot-docs/src/index.md

 # Help

-If you're having a bot emergency, contact us at [help@aseriousbusiness.com](mailto:help@aseriousbusiness.com).
+If you're having a bot emergency, contact us at [help@ab.bot](mailto:help@ab.bot).
 You can also join us in [Discord](https://discord.gg/FN4t8NNdQG).
 We work in Pacific Time and are in there consistently most days.

 ## Check out our latest video